-shocks in the SW model, augmented with a linear function of inflation over the past four quarters.
-We estimate the coefficients on lagged inflation by regressing the actual Romer and Romer (2004) measures on four lags of the log change in the GDP deflator (the inflation measure used to estimate the SW model) over the 1969-2004 sample.
-The resulting instruments have non-zero covariances with lagged inflation that are calibrated to the U.S. data (with an R^2 of 0.08), and therefore violate the lag exogeneity requirement.
-However, by construction, the simulated instruments are exogenous conditional on X{t-1} , since the relevant lags of inflation are included among the variables in the control set.
+To illustrate the potential implications of excluding controls, we simulate "Romer and Romer (2004) instruments" that consist of the true monetary policy shocks in the SW model, augmented with a linear function of inflation over the past four quarters.
+We calibrate the coefficients on lagged inflation by regressing the actual Romer and Romer (2004) measures on four lags of the log change in the GDP deflator (the inflation measure used to estimate the SW model) over the 1969-2004 sample.
+The resulting instruments have non-zero covariances with lagged inflation that match the U.S. data (with an R^2 of 0.08) and therefore violate the lag exogeneity requirement.
+However, by construction, the simulated instruments are exogenous conditional on X{t-1} since the relevant lags of inflation are included among the variables in the control set.

 The left panel in Table 1 reports mean estimates of $\beta = [\gamma_b, \gamma_f, \lambda]'$ across 5000 Monte Carlo samples.
 We consider specifications with horizons of H = 8 and H = 20 quarters.
 To minimize small-sample features and focus on the violation of the exogeneity requirements, Table 1 considers a long sample T = 5000.
 The true model parameters are shown in the first row, with OLS estimates in the second.
-The remaining rows report results for 2SLS with H lags of the monetary policy instrument, SP-IV based on LP without controls (SP-IV LP), and LP and VAR implementations of SP-IV (LP-C and VAR) conditioning on X{t-1} .
+The remaining rows report results for 2SLS with H lags of the monetary policy instrument, SP-IV based on LP without controls (SP-IV LP), and LP and VAR implementations of SP-IV (LP-C and VAR) that include controls X{t-1} .

 Unsurprisingly, the OLS estimates are severely biased because of endogeneity, pointing incorrectly to a completely flat Phillips curve.
 Because of the violation of lag exogeneity, the estimates based on 2SLS with DL instruments are also strongly biased.
-The average estimate of λ even has the wrong sign for both H = 8 and H = 20.
+The average estimate of λ even has the wrong sign for both H=8 and H=20.
 The next row shows the SP-IV estimator without controls X{t-1} ; it is also biased because, like 2SLS, it requires lag exogeneity to hold.
-The bias is almost identical to that of 2SLS since in this case SP-IV and 2SLS exploit very similar sample moments for identification.
+The bias is almost identical to that of 2SLS since, in this case, SP-IV and 2SLS exploit very similar sample